Red Circle

 BANG—ch-ch—BANG—ch-ch—BANG—

-Megan returns fire while diving behind the bar.
+Megan returns fire while diving behind the bar counter.

 BANG BANG BANG BANG.

 "Graah!
 Janet, why are we letting our guns leave Murica again?"
-Megan shouts into her comm.
+Megan shouts into her comm, ducking as another blast obliterates a row of premium imports.

 "Because it's good money.
 Renting outdated guns at high prices.
 What, having trouble with some museum pieces?"
 Janet teases.